-Jobs: Within the domains of technical and scientific services, jobs for engineers, researchers, architects, scientific and advertising/media professionals are expected to be available.
-Likewise, managerial, administrative and business roles will be taken up by accountants, corporate trainers, sales managers, human resource professionals, financial managers and operations managers.
-Additionally, support staff may find jobs in indoor/outdoor maintenance, housekeeping and security.
+Jobs: Within the domains of technical and scientific services, jobs for engineers, researchers, architects, and scientific and advertising/media professionals are expected to be available.
+Likewise, managerial, administrative, and business roles will be taken up by accountants, corporate trainers, sales managers, human resource professionals, financial managers, and operations managers.
+Additionally, support staff may find jobs in indoor/outdoor maintenance, housekeeping, and security.

 Mining and Oil/Gas Extraction

-Dependency on local natural resources, less stringent regulations and recent mineral deposit discoveries all have worked in favor of the mining and gas/oil extraction sector to boost employment opportunities in upcoming years.
+Dependency on local natural resources, less stringent regulations, and recent mineral deposit discoveries all have worked in favor of the mining and gas/oil extraction sector to boost employment opportunities in the upcoming years.

 Educational Requirements: Those who apply for managerial and engineering roles are generally expected to hold at least a bachelor’s degree.
 A major portion of the trade workforce will need a high school diploma along with on-job training.
 Machine operators and truck drivers may be expected to hold a commercial driver’s license (CDL).

-Employment Opportunities: This sector has been forecasted to add nearly 200,000 new opportunities in the job market in the next couple of years, which will represent employment growth of 14.5 percent.
+Employment Opportunities: This sector has been forecasted to add nearly 200,000 new opportunities to the job market in the next couple of years, which will represent an employment growth of 14.5 percent.